 >>> PriusDIY is supported by site vistors.
 When you buy through Amazon links on my site, I may earn an affiliate commission, at no additional cost to you.<<<

 - Double check your owners manual to verify proper bulb type!

 - 2006-2009 HID models: OEM Philips D4R bulb; again 4300k is OEM color.
-I got Maxlux D4R Bulbs for both my 2008 and 2009 Prii since they're about half the cost and have different color options (use the buttons to select the color you want).
-I've been running the Maxlux bulbs in my 2008 for 14,000+ miles over the last 15 months and they are still working perfectly (installed when I put in a replacement ballast).
+Another option are Non-OEM D4R bulbs at about half the cost and have different color options (use the buttons to select the color you want).

 - Halogen models: 9003/HB2 halogen bulbs